-If I am on financial aid suspension, can I still receive my student loan?
+If I am on financial aid suspension, can I still receive my Federal Student Loan?

-Like grants and scholarships, Federal student loans are considered financial aid.
+Like federal grants and scholarships, Federal Student Loans are considered financial aid.
 Therefore, you will not receive your Federal student loans if you are placed on financial aid suspension.
 You may receive private student loans while on financial aid suspension which are not subject to SAP.
+You may, however, receive a private educational loan.